 Filtration should be provided, although strong currents are best avoided.
 Inside corner filters (the kind powered by air) work well, as they create little current.
 Internal power filters are also a good choice, as long as they are not too powerful and positioned so as to minimize the current produced.
 Under-gravel filters are also a good option.

 Approximately 1/3 of the volume of water in the tank should be removed and replaced with fresh, de-chlorinated water every 1-2 weeks (depending on the size of the tank and the number of newts it houses, it should be done more often for smaller tanks and larger numbers of newts).
 A gravel washer is an inexpensive tool available at pet stores that allow the gravel to be gently agitated and cleaned while siphoning off water.

 Heat and Lighting for Fire Belly Newts

 Fire belly newts do best at cooler temperatures than most people would think.
-They tolerate room temperature (70 degrees Fahrenheit/21 degrees Celsius) but will be happier at slightly lower temperatures (about 68 degrees Fahrenheit or 20 degrees Celsius) or a bit lower are more ideal.
-At temperatures around 75 degrees Fahrenheit (24 degrees Celsius) or higher, fire belly newts will be stressed and susceptible to infections, particularly fungal infections.
+They tolerate room temperature but will be happier at slightly lower temperatures or a bit lower are more ideal.
+At temperatures around 75 degrees Fahrenheit or higher, fire belly newts will be stressed and susceptible to infections, particularly fungal infections.
 Keeping your newt's tank in the basement is a good way to maintain lower temperatures.
 Unless you have air conditioning, keeping the tank cool enough may be more of a concern than providing heat.
 In hot weather, placing a fan over the tank, or letting ice (made with de-chlorinated water, of course) drip into the tank may be an option if your house temperature is too high for the newts.